brianbrown17/git-kt/README.md

 ##### Repositories

-A repository is like Git's implementation of a project folder.
-Much like a project folder, the repository will encapsulate all of the project files that you need.
-This can vary depending on what type of project you are working on, but you can count on this including some source code, READMEs, and potentially some binaries or makefiles as well.

-In addition to these project files, the Git repository will also store the changes (additions, deletions, file modifications) over time in the /.git file.
+A repository in Git functions as a project folder, holding all necessary files like source code, READMEs, and potentially binaries or makefiles.
+It also tracks changes (additions, deletions, modifications) over time in the /.git directory.

-For a quick demo, let's create a simple Git repository on your computer.
-Again, use the command line to navigate into your project folder.
+To create a Git repository, use the command line to navigate to your project folder.
+Use ‘ls’ to list files, ‘cd’ to change directories, and ‘pwd’ to display your current path.

-Always utilize the 'ls' command to list all files.
-To navigate in a subdirectory, use the ‘cd’ command.
-To view the path of your current location, use ‘pwd’ which stands for present-working-directory.

 If you do not have a sample project folder, simply make one using the following command, then navigate into the folder.